Anshika09Singh/Smart-Waste-Management-System/README.md

 ## 📂 Dataset

+### Trash Classification Dataset

--   **Trash Classification Dataset:** We used the **TrashNet dataset from Kaggle**, which contains labeled images for six waste categories:
+We used the **TrashNet dataset** from [Kaggle](https://www.kaggle.com/datasets/asdasdasd/trashnet), which contains labeled images for six waste categories:
 -   Cardboard
 -   Glass
 -   Metal
 -   Paper
 -   Plastic
 -   Trash

+### Bin Fill Simulation Dataset

--   **Bin Fill Simulation Dataset:** A synthetic dataset was generated to simulate hourly bin fill levels across various bins (`bin1`, `bin2`, etc.), which was used to train our predictive model.
+A synthetic dataset was generated to simulate hourly bin fill levels across various bins (`bin1`, `bin2`, etc.), which was used to train our predictive model.

 ---